The economic headwinds facing Britain seem to be evermore penetrating – recently we have seen:

 Supply side fiscal responses proved successful in the Ragan/Thatcher era of the 70s and 80s.
 The Federal Reserve under Paul Volker brought down US inflation from 13.5% in 1980 to 4.1% in 1988 (interest rates remained relatively high throughout the 80s), whilst ‘Reaganomics’ promoted economic growth.
 GDP under the Reagan Administration averaged 3.5%; compared to George H.W.
 Bush at 2.25%; Bill Clinton 3.88%, George W. Bush 2.2% and Barack Obama 1.62%.
 Similarly, inflation in the UK under Thatcher dropped from almost 18% in 1980 to around 3% in 1987.

 Quick and sustained action is needed to bring down inflation.
 Higher interest rates need to be balanced with supply-side policies.
 It is unfortunate that the tax burden has reached its highest level in 70 years under a Conservative government, while many are struggling to afford the daily basics.
 The problem is that the Conservatives risk losing their once-held credibility on economic matters as the former Brexit Secretary David Davies pointed out, “It’s a real risk now that the party is going to lose its reputation for economic competence.”
 The tide must be turned before it is too late.

-Andrei E. Rogobete is the Associate Director of the Centre for Enterprise, Markets & Ethics.
+Andrei E. Rogobete is Associate Director at the Centre for Enterprise, Markets & Ethics.
 For more information about Andrei please click here.